 Research students are important contributors to the research group and we currently support a number of PhD students.
 In the last five years publications from the group have focused on suicide and self-harm, and management of mental health care in primary care.

-Dr Gabrielle Jenkin is a Social Scientist and the Deputy Director of the Suicide and Mental Health Research Group.
-Her training is in public health and social science methods.
+Dr Gabrielle Jenkin's training is in public health and social science methods.
 She supervises a number of PhD students in suicide research and mental health services research.
 She is currently the PI of a multidisciplinary Marsden funded research project to investigate the design, philosophy and social regime of adult acute mental health wards in New Zealand.

 Dr Sarah McKenzie received a Marsden Faststart grant to investigate men's mental health using visual methods.
 This multidisciplinary study will provide the first in-depth gender analysis of how dominant ideas about 'how to be a man' in New Zealand society impact on young men's mental health, leaving some at far greater risk of taking their own lives.